 Course Objectives and Learning Outcomes

-• Participants will learn the theories of Structural Cognitive Modifiability and Mediated Learning Experience of Dr. Reuven Feuerstein as well as some of his instruments.
+• Participants will learn the theory of neuroplasticity and Structural Cognitive Modifiability and Mediated Learning Experience of Dr. Reuven Feuerstein as well as some of his instruments.

 • Participants will learn the efficient and deficient cognitive functions identified by Dr. Feuerstein at the input, output, and elaboration phase of learning.

 • Participants will learn how whole person wellness relates to cognitive function and how mind and body health effect brain development.

 • Participants will learn seven primitive reflexes, the symptoms associated with each, how to assess, and how to integrate.

 • Participants will learn how to assess the visual, auditory, vestibular, and cognitive systems and which interventions to use.